Installing Laminate Floors on Stairs

 If you have stairs in your home, you may be wondering how to match them with your beautiful laminate floors.
-We’re here to answer your questions about installing laminate flooring, such as Swiss Krono USA’s Designer Floor Planks, on stairs.
+We’re here to answer your questions about installing laminate flooring, such as Swiss Krono USA’s American Concepts, on stairs.

 What are the challenges to installing laminate flooring on a staircase?

 The depth of most stair treads (the part you actually put your foot on) is 11 inches.
 Because the width of most laminate-flooring planks is a little over 7 inches, you’ll have to piece two planks together to cover the entire tread surface.
 To make the process easier, we recommend gluing two planks together the night before (while engaging the locking system, of course), doing enough to cover all the treads of the staircase.
 That way you’re making one cut per tread — not attempting to match up two separately cut plank pieces precisely.

 Is there any other way to avoid piecing laminate planks together on a stair tread?

 Yes, some retailers may offer one-piece laminate stair-tread surfaces that combine the stair nose (or “bull nose,” the rounded, leading edge of the tread) with entire tread surface.
 This makes it simple and less risky to mess up installation.

 What about safety considerations regarding laminate-flooring installation on stairs?